McGowanBrennan/poker-home-game-manager/RENDER-DEPLOYMENT.md

 ### Database Connection Issues

+**Issue**: `ENETUNREACH` or IPv6 connection errors
+- **Solution**: Use Supabase's Session Pooler (port 6543) instead of direct connection (port 5432)
+- Update your `DATABASE_URL` in Render to use port 6543
+- The app automatically handles the conversion if you're using Supabase
+- Go to Supabase → Settings → Database → Connection Pooling → Copy "Session" mode connection string

 **Issue**: Can't connect to Supabase
 - Verify connection string format
 - Check that password is URL-encoded if it contains special characters
 - Ensure database is active and not paused
+- Make sure you're using port 6543 (pooler) not 5432 (direct)

 ## Monitoring